The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

 Road Safety in Wallis and Futuna

 Roads in Wallis and Futuna are generally safe, but drivers should remain cautious.
-While speed limits are low and road rules are in place, some areas, especially around Mata-Utu on Wallis Island, can experience congestion, and accidents do occasionally occur.
+While speed limits are low and road rules are in place, some locals do speed and the pot holes can make this activity especially dangerous, and accidents do occasionally occur.

 Here are some essential road safety tips:

-- Take extra care on unsealed or rural roads, which may be uneven or slippery
+• Take extra care on unsealed roads, which may be uneven or slippery

 We have elaboration on these safety tips in our guide, How to Drive in Wallis & Futuna + 10 Road Rules You Need to Know.